charleskorn/charleskorn.github.io/_posts/2016-03-30-faster-database-testing-with-snapshots.md

 (If you're interested in learning more, there are more details about how snapshots work and how to use them on [MSDN](https://msdn.microsoft.com/en-us/library/ms175158.aspx).)

+## Introducing snapshots into our test process

-So, after a few iterations, we arrived at this point:
+After a few iterations, we arrived at this point:

 1. Create empty test database
 2. Run initial schema and base data creation script